exonum/exonum-doc/src/architecture/clients.md

 Advantages of this approach are:

-- **No need to trust third parties**: verification of all data returned by a blockchain in response to queries is performed by the user himself on his machine
+- **Decreased trust in third parties**: verification of all data returned by a blockchain in response to queries is performed by the user himself on his machine
-- Constant audit of the system is possible without requiring computational resources comparable to validators in terms of performance.
+- Constant (albeit partial) audit of the system is possible without requiring computational resources comparable to validators in terms of performance.
 Only the relevant data is audited
 - To start or resume the audit of the system, no synchronization period is